Java Theory - Increment and decrement

 System.out.println(b); // 5In this case, the value of

-has been incremented and then assigned tob
+ahas been incremented and then assigned tob.
+So,bis 5.Postfix increment:

 int a = 4;